Heavyweight Shell caps European share gains as results disappoint

 By David Brett

-LONDON, Oct 31 Disappointing results from heavyweight energy firm Royal Dutch Shell kept Europe's blue chip share index in check on Thursday, as central bank stimulus continued to fuel appetite for European equties.
+LONDON, Oct 31 Disappointing results from heavyweight energy firm Royal Dutch Shell kept Europe's blue chip share index in check on Thursday, as investors continued to weather a stormy earnings season.

 Shares in Shell, Europe's third largest-listed company by market capitalisation, shed 5 percent and took 2 points of the FTSEurofirst 300 alone after its third-quarter results undershot forecasts.

-The FTSEurofirst closed up 5.16 points at 1,292.73 thanks to gains in banks and the automobile sector, ending the month at a fresh five-year high with the index gaining 3.7 percent in October.
+The FTSEurofirst was up just 2 points at 1,289.57 by 1516 GMT thanks to gains in banks and the automobile sector.

-Sentiment towards the energy sector on Thursday, which lagged broader gains, took a further knock after U.S. firm Exxon, the world's largest publicly traded oil company, reported a fall in quarterly profits.
+Sentiment towards the energy sector, which shed 0.5 percent, took a further knock after U.S. firm Exxon, the world's largest publicly traded oil company, reported a fall in quarterly profit.

 According to Thomson Reuters StarMine data, 53 percent of STOXX Europe 600 companies have met or beaten analysts' expectations so far this quarter, roughly in line with the average over the last few quarters, although downgrades to 12-month earnings forecasts have slowed in the past week, according to Datastream.